Interview by Tony Cho

 What do you expect from the audience who interact with the piece that you presented at STATE Studio?

-I don`t expect anything but I hope it would challenge the viewer to think about their personal approach to the thematic and also what kind of futures they would find desirable.
-The discourse of possible futures and novel technologies is often focusing on applications or technological point of view.
-But in my perspective, the most important questions, when it comes to editing the human genome are the existential and philosophical ones.
+I don’t expect anything, but I hope it would challenge the viewer to think about their personal approach to the theme and also what kind of futures they would find desirable.
+The discourse of possible futures and novel technologies is often focusing on applications or technological points of view.
+But in my perspective, the most important questions when it comes to editing the human genome are existential and philosophical ones.

 Where do you see taking your work into?